F2I-Consulting/fesapi/src/etp/README.md

-# Prepare your build environment
- - Create a folder called fesapiEnv.
- - In this folder create the three following folders
-	 - build
-	 - fesapi (Git clone this repository into this folder "fesapi".
-You should then have a path fesapiEnv/fesapi/src)
-	 - dependencies
 # Prepare the dependencies
 Download (build and install if necessary) third party libraries:
 - BOOST : All versions containing BEAST (starting from version 1.66) should be ok. https://www.boost.org/doc/libs/1_68_0/libs/beast/doc/html/index.html